 What is PLC Programming and why does it matter?

-PLC Programming provides brainpower necessary to allow the machine to operate using logic programmed into the PLC.
-This article is a brief overview of that process
+A PLC (Programmable Logic Controller) is an industrial computer control system that provides the brainpower necessary to allow the machine to operate using coding logic programmed into the PLC.
+This article is a brief overview of that process.

 What does a PLC Programmer do?

 A PLC programmer is responsible for providing a machine’s controller with logic that allows the machine to function in the most efficient manner as possible.
 The programmer is also responsible for providing code that is easy to understand and modify in the case that a modification has to be made in the future by someone who did not create the original program.

 Complementing the PLC program, a programmer’s role is to also integrate components on the machine using the different protocols that the PLC can support.
 These pieces of hardware/software can range from remote I/O blocks, vision cameras, barcode readers, servo motors, sensors, pneumatic valve banks, HMIs (Human Machine Interface – touchscreen interfaces) to robots and PCs.
 The main goal is to allow all of the components in a machine to report back to the PLC so that the PLC can use the logic programmed into the unit to complete the desired outcome.

 Plc programming differs from computer programming logic in the sense that most PLC logic is programmed using ladder logic, while computer programming uses text-based programming such as “C, C+ languages.)
 Below is an image of ladder logic that demonstrates that two commands that need to “Turn On” or be in a binary state of 1 to turn on the output to the far right.
 These commands can be mapped out in a simple and easy to understand manner such that a technician can understand what needs to happen before another action is made possible.

 PLC programming is used in industrial applications.
 They are often used to control equipment used in manufacturing.